Where and how to find the best developers in 2020?

-Nevertheless, that does not mean that you cannot identify the traits of a good programmer yourself.
-We lined up a list of qualities you should search for when reviewing your candidates.
+That does not mean that you cannot identify the traits of a good programmer yourself.
+We lined up a list of qualities you should search for when reviewing your candidates and looking for programmers.

-People face tradeoffs on a daily basis, but the ones in business are particularly important, as they correlate directly with profits or losses of your firm.
-At the same time, by analyzing numbers, you can easily assess whether your decisions were correct and contributed to your company’s development, or they turned out to be not so good.
-Therefore, before hiring a developer you should describe your budget.
+Employers face trade-offs on a daily basis, but the ones in business are particularly important, as they correlate directly with profits or losses of your firm.
+At the same time, by analyzing numbers, you can easily assess whether your decisions were correct and contributed to your company’s development, or they turned out to be rather not so good.
+Therefore, before hiring a developer (e.g. a freelance programmer) you should describe your budget.
 No need to explain that an experienced professional might be twice or more expensive than a mid or entry-level engineer.

-Taking the mentioned above into account, you should take a close look at your project and assess what programming skills you require from an IT professional.
+Why does this matter?
+Taking the mentioned above into account, you should take a close look at your project and assess what type of programming skills you require from an IT professional (a.k.a freelance programmer that you are looking to hire).
+You would expect a different set of skills for mobile app development and different for web development.
 Individual coding languages are valued differently on the market, and thus, according to the data, a Golang developer, for instance, can earn up to 30% more compared to Python, Ruby or C# programmer.

-That, combined with the popularity of certain languages, speed and comfort of development, number of people on the market well-versed in specific technologies, are important factors influencing the project budget, and more importantly – cost of potential future maintenance.
+That, combined with the popularity of certain languages, speed, and comfort of development, a number of people on the market well-versed in specific technologies, are important factors influencing the project budget, and more importantly – the cost of potential future maintenance.